 Use of hot or cold packs for long periods of time can cause adhesive separation.

-All of our products are made in the USA.
+Our products are made only in the USA.